Dynatrace/obslab-log-problem-detection/docs/getting-started.md

 ### Create Pipeline Routing Rule

-Create a dynamic routing rule to tell Dynatrace to redirect only certain logs through the Redis pipeline.
+Create a dynamic routing rule to tell Dynatrace to redirect only certain logs through the Logs Errors pipeline.

 * Switch to the `Dynamic routing` tab
 * Click `+ Dynamic route`